dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Always desire to learn something useful.
+  I said to my soul, be still, and wait without hope, For hope would be hope for the wrong thing.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1126 days)
+## 🌟 Experiences (1127 days)

 ### 🧮 Programming languages